rhizoome/git-darcs/README.md

   definition of boring by default

 Darcs does not handle `chmod` or symbolic links.
 The easiest way to work around this is by letting `git` do the work.
-I have two git/darcs repositories for each
-project:

-* `project` (the repository I work in) containing a `.git` and a `_darcs` folder
-* `project-tracking` (the repository that tracks changes from upstrream, also containing a `.git` and a `_darcs` folder

-I then pull new darcs-patches from `project-tracking` into `project`.
-Once my the changes are in upstream, I obliterate everything to the checkpoint (tag) I started with and pull the patches (now via `git`) from `project-tracking`.
-Or I remove `project` and clone it again from `project-tracking`.

 Since I always make git-commits from the darcs-patches `git` will track `chmod` and symbolic-links for me.

 Usage
 -----